Zhuge Ke: Downfall, death and posthumous rehabilitation

 When Zhuge Ke returned to Jianye later in 253, he attempted to wipe out all dissent against him by punishing those who disagreed with him.
 He also made plans for another invasion of Wei, despite much resentment from the people over the heavy losses incurred from the previous campaign.

 Sun Jun, a Wu general distantly related to the Wu emperor Sun Liang, decided to launch a coup d'état against Zhuge Ke to oust him from power.
 He lied to Sun Liang that Zhuge Ke was secretly plotting to usurp the throne and then set up a trap for Zhuge Ke.
 (The extent of Sun Liang's involvement in the coup d'état is unclear.
 However, historians traditionally consider him to have understood and approved Sun Jun's actions even though he was only about 10 years old then.)
 Zhuge Ke met his end at the hands of Sun Jun's assassins when he unsuspectingly attended a banquet hosted by Sun Liang in the imperial palace.
 After Zhuge Ke's death, Sun Jun used the opportunity to send his troops to capture and execute Zhuge Ke's family members.

 Sun Jun became the new Wu regent after Zhuge Ke's death and he monopolised state power until his death in 256, after which his cousin Sun Chen succeeded him and continued to rule as regent.
 In 258, Sun Chen deposed Sun Liang and replaced him with his brother Sun Xiu as the new Wu emperor.
 Sun Xiu staged a coup against Sun Chen shortly after his accession to the throne and succeeded in eliminating him.
 Sun Xiu posthumously rehabilitated Zhuge Ke and ordered him to be reburied with full honours.
 However, he refused to have a monument built to commemorate Zhuge Ke when someone suggested doing so, because he felt that Zhuge Ke's recklessness and the losses he caused to Wu made him unworthy of such commemoration.

 Anecdotes and legends

-An anecdote goes that sometime in Zhuge Ke's childhood or adolescence, he attended a banquet hosted by the Wu emperor Sun Quan.
+An anecdote goes that sometime in Zhuge Ke's childhood or adolescence, he attended a banquet hosted by the Wu ruler Sun Quan.
 Among the Wu officials, there was a joke that Zhuge Jin (Zhuge Ke's father) had a very long face like a donkey's.
 Sun Quan played along by ordering a donkey to be brought to the banquet, bearing a sign which said "Zhuge Ziyu". ("Ziyu" was Zhuge Jin's courtesy name.)
-He then turned to Zhuge Ke and asked him to add any two characters to the sign.
-Zhuge Ke added zhi lü (之驢; "the donkey of"), causing those present to roar with laughter.
+Zhuge Ke then knelt and asked for permission to add any two characters to the sign.
+After Sun Quan granted the request, Zhuge Ke added zhi lü (之驢; "the donkey of"), causing those present to roar with laughter.
 Sun Quan was impressed with the young Zhuge Ke's wit, and gifted the donkey to him.